Ferdinand737/COSC304-GroupProject/README.md

 2. Download and install Docker ([here](https://www.docker.com/products/docker-desktop)).
 This is necessary for running the web application and a Microsoft SQL server instance.

-3. Clone the git repository and open in with VSCode
+3. Clone the git repository and open in VSCode

 4. Type the following command in your terminal and press enter: